MANSCAPED Lawn Mower vs Lawn Mower 2.0 - What's the Difference?

 How to Use It

 We often say that if you don’t know how to use your tool, it doesn’t matter how big . . . er . . . good it is.
-That’s certainly true of the Lawn Mower 2.0.
-So, we’ll take a brief moment to lay down the manscaping template.
+That’s certainly true of The Lawn Mower 2.0.
+So, we’ll take a brief moment to lay down the grooming template.
 Customize it as you see fit, but understand why we make the recommendations we do.
 It’ll help you craft a routine that has you at your best at all times.

 Like we said earlier, trimming over a Magic Mat should be your first step.
 If nothing else, this makes cleanup much easier without clogging your shower drain.
 It’s also pretty clear why you want to trim your bush before doing any shaving.
 There’s no value in pretending to be tough with your nuts.